Vote Rachel Reddick – Democratic Primary Election on May 15, 2018!

 Rachel served on active duty for six years as a military prosecutor, advisor to military commanders, and representative for service members.
 In 2012, she was appointed as a Special United States Attorney and prosecuted for the Navy in federal court.
 In 2013, Rachel deployed on an amphibious warship in the Pacific, the same seas her Grandfather served in during WWII.

 Rachel’s time as a Naval officer taught her the importance of fighting for what you believe in, looking out for her fellow sailors, and coming together to accomplish the mission.
 She will apply these same lessons in Congress.
 Too often, our politicians serve special interests and wealthy donors, not the people they were elected to represent.
-In Congress, Rachel will listen to her community and get tough on Wall Street, protect hard-working families on Main Street, combat the opioid epidemic, safeguard our health care, and fight to deliver better schools and good-paying jobs.
+As a Democrat in Congress, Rachel will listen to her community and get tough on Wall Street, protect hard-working families on Main Street, combat the opioid epidemic, safeguard our health care, and fight to deliver better schools and good-paying jobs.

 Rachel met her husband Nick, a Federal prosecutor, while they both served in the Navy.
 Rachel and Nick are raising their son Sawyer in Bucks County just a few miles from where Rachel grew up.
 Rachel continues to serve as an officer in the Naval reserves.